himoose/user-docs/docs/features/key-points.md

 - Click **Generate Key Points** (or **Extract Key Points** in Marketer Mode)
 - Hi, Moose will:
   - Extract content from the URL
-  - Generate bullet-point key points using AI
+  - Semantically compress and generate bullet-point key points using AI
   - Display results in an editable preview

 **Status indicators**: